Yes, You Can Skip Moisturizer and Use Sunscreen

 Yes, you can skip moisturizer and use sunscreen.

-Sunscreen is basically just moisturizer with filters in it to protect your skin from the sun’s harmful UV rays.
+When you apply sunscreen, you’re simply applying a moisturizer with filters to protect your skin from the sun’s harmful UV rays.

 Moisturizing is essential for all skin types to protect the natural barrier on exposed areas of your body.